bobbicodes/mecca/README.md

     c2  d2  e2  f2  g2  a2  b2  c3  d3  e3  f3  g3  a3  b3  c4

-You can try the test progression, the boss stage from Megaman 2:
+You can try the bassline to the boss stage from Megaman 2:

-    $ ./sequencer cs3 a2 b2 cs3
+    $ ./sequencer.sh cs3 cs3 a2 a2 b2 b2 cs3 cs3

+Or maybe House of the Rising Sun:

+    $ ./sequencer.sh a2 c3 d3 f3 a2 c3 e3 e3

 ## LICENSE